top of page

 • The importance of listening without rushing to "fix"

-• Framework for supporting midlife mental health and reducing burnout
+• A framework for supporting midlife mental health and reducing burnout

 • The value of interdisciplinary collaboration for comprehensive care

-If you’re navigating menopause or burnout yourself, or supporting clients through this life stage, I invite you to listen to this episode for a deeper look at the intersection of hormonal health, trauma recovery, burnout prevention, and emotional well-being.
+Whether you're navigating menopause or burnout yourself, or supporting clients through this stage of life, I invite you to listen for a deeper look at where hormonal health, trauma recovery, burnout prevention, and emotional well-being meet.

 🎧 Listen to the episode here or watch episode below